johanhaleby/elefant-server-clj/README.md

 ## Usage

 1. Run `lein midje` to run all tests.
-(Run `lein midje :autotest` to automatically run tests)
+(Run `lein midje :autotest :filter -it` to automatically run tests excluding unit tests)
-2. Run `lein ring server-headless` to start server.
+2. Run `lein run` to start the server. (`lein ring server-headless` doesn't work when subscribing to SSE channel since it doesn't start async jetty).

 ## License